The Colorado Pledge

 We will now offer the following support to all newly admitted students from Colorado:

 We strongly encourage every prospective student from Colorado to complete our Net Price Calculator to determine their eligibility for need based aid.
-Once you have received your calculation results, we encourage all families to schedule an appointment with a financial aid counselor to answer any ensuing questions for your family.
+Once you have received your calculation results, we encourage families with questions to schedule an appointment with a financial aid counselor to answer anything we can for your family.

 Is this only for Fall 2020 entering students from Colorado, or can returning Colorado students apply for this new program?

-At this time, the Colorado Pledge is a pilot program for Fall 2020 applicants only.
-Returning students will continue to have their full eligibility met based on the financial aid application they complete each year.
+At this time, the Colorado Pledge is a program for Fall 2021 and Fall 2020 applicants only.
+Other returning students will continue to have their full eligibility met based on the financial aid application they complete each year.